Dabbling in the shallows . . .

 When I sat down to write this my head was rattling with a series of questions:

-If you sat opposite me on a long train journey, what would make you want to get to know me better?
+If you sat opposite me on a long train journey (preferably on the Bluebell steam railway), what would make you want to get to know me better?

 Why would you be interested?

 How could I ensure you weren’t so bored by my company that you changed seats?

 And I came to the conclusion that – as in all relationships – it will come down to your initial curiosity becoming spiked by shared interests.
 So, right now, here are the bare bones of who I am.
 We can explore my hidden depths together later.

 All Bluebell steam railway photos courtesy of Ben Brooksbank